jmxjiang/jmxjiangportfolio/README.md

 Navigate to [http://127.0.0.1:5000](http://127.0.0.1:5000) to preview portfolio.
 To close the server, press Ctrl+C in the terminal.

-## Contributing

-No contributions are allowed because the portfolio showcases my work only.
-However, issues can be created to suggest improvements.

-## Versions

-- Python 3.13.2
-- Flask 3.1.0
-- HTML 5
-- CSS 3
-- Git 2.46.1.1

-**Note: Versions can (will) be changed.**

 ## LICENSE

 This repository is licensed under the [MIT License](https://github.com/jmxjiang/jmxjiangportfolio/blob/master/LICENSE).